 Medical Education in Emergency Medicine Fellowship Program

-The Medical Education in Emergency Medicine fellowship is a one-year subspecialty program accredited by the Texas Medical Board (TMB) and the Society of Academic Emergency Medicine (SAEM).
+The Medical Education in Emergency Medicine fellowship is a one-year subspecialty program approved by the Texas Medical Board (TMB) and the Society of Academic Emergency Medicine (SAEM).

 The program is designed for emergency medicine physicians who have graduated from an ACGME-accredited residency program and are board-certified or board-eligible by the American Board of Emergency Medicine or American Association of Colleges of Osteopathic Medicine.